Welcome to the Safe Routes to School (SRTS) Program!

 Geography dictates that obvious choices for SRTS programs are schools located close to downtown areas with nearby residential neighborhoods.
 Many such communities in New Hampshire have deteriorated sidewalks or gaps in their sidewalk networks.
 These include Bristol, Claremont, Colebrook, Henniker, and Pembroke.
 Other communities will develop infrastructure for longer walks and to deal with increases in traffic around their schools.
 These include Hopkinton, Lebanon, Nashua, and Plaistow.

 With the awarding of the state’s balance, NHDOT begins the transition away from SRTS as a stand-alone program.
 Most Safe Routes projects eligible under SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act – A Legacy for Users) remain eligible the new Transportation Alternative Program (TAP).
-However, NHDOT plans to limit awards to infrastructure projects.
+However, NHDOT limits awards to infrastructure projects.
 TAP is authorized under the federal transportation act known as Moving Ahead for Progress in the 21st Century (MAP-21).
 Overall funding has been reduced, and the reimbursement rate will drop from 100 percent to 80 percent.

 Startup, Planning Grant Applications Accepted at Any Time